kristi11/ww-filament/README.md

 `//Tables\Actions\DeleteBulkAction::make(),`

 ### Role configuration
 WittyWorkflow used the shield package to manage roles as stated above.
-In order to give permissions to manage appointments go on the `Roles` section of the dashboard under `Filament` sidebar menu and for both `team_user` and `panel_user` choose `select all` on the `Appointment` model permissions and to give the `panel_user` view permissions on the gallery choose  `view` and `view any` under the `Gallery` model permissions.
+In order to give permissions to manage appointments go on the `Roles` section of the dashboard under `Filament Shield` sidebar menu and for both `team_user` and `panel_user` choose `select all` on the `Appointment` model permissions and to give the `panel_user` view permissions on the gallery choose  `view` and `view any` under the `Gallery` model permissions.

 ### Role explanation
 * `super_admin` = The super admin of the system